 Elements of the Convention Could Undermine Cybersecurity Efforts

-Negotiators ignored security researchers’ pleas to require malicious or fraudulent intent in core offenses and ensure that studying and exposing security flaws in systems isn’t a cybercrime.
+Negotiators ignored security researchers’ pleas to require malicious or fraudulent intent in core offences, and ensure that studying and exposing security flaws in systems isn’t a cybercrime.
 This isn’t a theoretical concern: Researchers around the world are routinely threatened or prosecuted for merely exposing security breaches in order to get them fixed.
-Likewise neglected were demands to clarify Article 28.4 (compelled technical assistance) that could conscript individual tech employees to provide information regarding security weaknesses, threatening encryption and other security measures for the purpose of assisting governments in surveillance activities.
+Likewise neglected were demands to clarify Article 28.4 that force individual tech employees working at service providers to provide information—possibly including security weaknesses that could be used to bypass security safeguards like encryption for the purpose of a government search.

 Ongoing Risks of Expanding the Treaty’s Criminal Offenses